 It must be underlined that Zhuhai's traffic suffers from serious congestion, especially during rush hours, when the average speed is below 20 km per hour.
 In the latest list of “Traffic Jam City”, Zhuhai ranked the 28th among the 60 major Chinese cities evaluated and the fourth in Guangdong.
 The traffic jam areas are geographically localized.

 Since 2015, Zhuhai has become one of the two pilot cities of Europe-China Eco Cities Link project, together with Luoyang (2014-2018).
 Currently, Zhuhai has already made explorations in various fields, including TOD planning strategy, green line planning, greenway planning, slow traffic system, etc. However, Zhuhai's low carbon and eco urban planning and construction still have far to go.
-By reviewing relevant researches, summarize the relationship between urban spatial structures and carbon emissions by the transportation sector.
+By reviewing relevant researches, Ye Yuyao summarizes the relationship between urban spatial structures and carbon emissions by the transportation sector.
 What are the main factors helping reduce the carbon emissions in a city?
 These factors are the form, the function and the network.
 A compact urban form with effective mixed-uses and pleasant plot scales are all the features of a basic urban spatial structures and carbon emissions by the transportation sector.
 A compact urban form with effective mixed-uses and pleasant plot scales are all the features of a basic urban spatial structure oriented to low-carbon transportation, the traditional pedestrian city model and the modern public transportation city model by analysing international cases.

-About the parameter of effective land use for low-carbon city construction, the research revealed the importance of the interactions between land use and transportationthe case of intensive land use in San Francisco and in Stockholm, which have long history in this area.
+About the parameter of effective land use for low-carbon city construction, the research revealed the importance of the interactions between land use and transportation, as shown by the case of intensive land use in San Francisco and in Stockholm, which have long history in this area.

-About the pedestrian city model, Zurich, where inhabitants have an average 1,8 km daily distance from their homes and where one third of commuting is done by walking.
+About the pedestrian city model, Yuyao mention the case of Zurich, where inhabitants have an average 1,8 km daily distance from their homes and where one third of commuting is done by walking.
 There are liveable pedestrian surroundings.
 Moreover, a rapid transit system is one useful way to organize the residents' transportation.
 Around each public transport station, there are convenient services for the daily life of the citizens as well as population density control.
 Finally, the collective transportation stations are all located within a maximum distance of 300 meters from any point in the city.

 Moving to another typical case, Singapore is characterized by an interesting planning of new towns.
 Indeed, new towns were developed along subway lines.
-50% of the residents live within one kilometre around stations.
+50% of the residents live within one kilometre around the stations.
 Almost all residents of the new towns live within a 5 minutes walk from bus stations.

-Another interesting aspect is the integration of the building complex and the transportation system, the example of Hong Kong.
-The building complex is a special building harmonizes the traffic space and building spacegathers a variety of features and urban facilities within the limited land.
+Another interesting aspect is the integration of the building complex and the transportation system, exemplified by the example of Hong Kong.
+The building complex is a special building form that harmonizes the traffic space and building space.
+It also gathers a variety of features and urban facilities within the limited land.

 Another good example of the low-cabon city is the most liveable city in the world, Copenhagen, where there was a finger-shaped planning of the city with transit lines.